daliife/dgm-website-angular/README.md

 *This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.*

 ## Live version
-Check a live version of this repo at [davidgimeno.cat](http://davidgimeno.cat/)
+Check a live version of this repo at [davidgimeno.cat](http://davidgimeno.cat/) or the same github pages at [https://daliife.github.io/dgm-website-angular/](https://daliife.github.io/dgm-website-angular/)

 ## Development commands
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.